 “Right now, eviction issues comprise roughly a third of the client needs for the small business owners that are seeking assistance from us, and we expect that number to continue to grow,” Trammell said.

 As part of the organization’s eviction-focused legal aid efforts, Sherman & Howard members Mark Williams and Rebecca Fischer hosted a webinar Aug.
-6 on eviction strategies for small businesses with advice on how to negotiate with landlords to avoid eviction and an explanation of the eviction process in Colorado.
+6 on eviction strategies for small businesses.
+Fischer gave advice on how to negotiate with landlords to avoid eviction or work out a payment plan, and Williams gave an overview of the eviction process in Colorado.

 On Aug.
 20, the group will host a virtual eviction assistance clinic.
-Business owners will be paired with volunteer lawyers over Zoom, where they’ll talk about any eviction issues they’re facing.
+Business owner will be paired with volunteer lawyers over Zoom, where they’ll talk about any eviction issues they’re facing.

-ColoradoCOVIDRelief.org currently has more than 100 pro bono lawyers, and more are needed, according to Trammell and Williams, including for the upcoming clinic.
+ColoradoCOVIDRelief.org currently has about 100 pro bono lawyers, and more are needed, according to Trammell and Williams, including for the upcoming clinic.
 The organization offers legal assistance on issues ranging from insurance and real estate matters to employment law and workplace safety.

 “Our efforts to recruit attorneys are very broad, and we’ve been very thankful to see a number of lawyers who don’t have obvious skills sets in the areas that we’re looking for also raise their hands,” Trammell said, adding demand for legal services stretches across the state, from Trinidad to Ft.
 Collins to Grand Junction.